 So after static we learn about this.
 OK, that makes sense, since we now need to learn about non-static variables and methods.

 1) The this keyword can be used to refer current class instance variable.

 It refers to the variable?
 What variable?
 Doesn’t it actually behave like a variable that references the instance?

 So the student barely understand how to create objects and how to define and invoke methods on those objects.
 The next topic is inheritance.
 A common problem is that students will think that inheritance is the solution to everything and that only with a lot of inheritance it’s OOP.
-But composition is often the better solution.
+But composition is usually the better solution.